 Courses once purchased cannot be refunded but are transferable.

 These are available midweek throughout the year.
-There are also some weekend dates from November 2013 onwards.
+There are also plenty of weekend dates from January onwards until March 2015.

 Telephone - Office 01995 672280 Rudyard Station 01538 306704

 Copyright (c) rlsr 2012 .
 Registered in England 4056499